smomara/BoostChat/README.md

-# BoostChat: C++ TCP Char Client and Server using Boost
+# BoostChat: C++ TCP Chat Client and Server using Boost ASIO
-WIP!

-This project is a C++ TCP chat client and server using Boost ASIO.

-My goal for the project is to gain a basic understanding of networking and the Boost library.

-This repository includes a simple chat client and server.
+This project was initiated with the primary goal of learning network programming in C++ with Boost ASIO.
+I also aimed to implement modern C++ standards.